amy-gitspace/Test/readme.txt

-this is readme in main.
+this is in branch1 2:42